-“That brilliance which proceeds from the sun, which illumines the entire world, which is in the moon and which is in fire, know that brilliance to be Mine” (15:12).
+That light which resides in the sun, which illumines the whole world, which is in the moon and in fire–know that light to be mine (15:12).

-In Chapter Thirty of his autobiography Paramhansa Yogananda has written the following:
+In chapter thirty of his autobiography Paramhansa Yogananda has written the following:

 “Among the trillion mysteries of the cosmos, the most phenomenal is light.
 Unlike sound-waves, whose transmission requires air or other material media, light-waves pass freely through the vacuum of interstellar space.
 Even the hypothetical ether, held as the interplanetary medium of light in the undulatory theory, can be discarded on the Einsteinian grounds that the geometrical properties of space render the theory of ether unnecessary.
 Under either hypothesis, light remains the most subtle, the freest from material dependence, of any natural manifestation.…

 “‘Fiat lux!
 And there was light.’
-God’s first command to His ordered creation (Genesis 1:3) brought into being the only atomic reality: light.
+God’s first command to his ordered creation (Genesis 1:3) brought into being the only atomic reality: light.
 On the beams of this immaterial medium occur all divine manifestations.
 Devotees of every age testify to the appearance of God as flame and light.
 ‘The King of kings, and Lord of lords; who only hath immortality, dwelling in the light which no man can approach unto.’
 (I Timothy 6:15-16)

 “A yogi who through perfect meditation has merged his consciousness with the Creator perceives the cosmical essence as light; to him there is no difference between the light rays composing water and the light rays composing land.
 Free from matter-consciousness, free from the three dimensions of space and the fourth dimension of time, a master transfers his body of light with equal ease over the light rays of earth, water, fire, or air.
 Long concentration on the liberating spiritual eye has enabled the yogi to destroy all delusions concerning matter and its gravitational weight; thenceforth he sees the universe as an essentially undifferentiated mass of light.”

-Everything is light, for everything is God, who is Light (I John 1:15).
+Everything is light, for everything is God, who is Light (I John 1:5).

-“Entering the earth, I support all beings with energy [ojas].
-And, having become the watery moon, I cause all the plants to thrive” (15:13).
+Entering the earth, I support all beings with my energy.
+Having become the watery moon, I cause all plants to thrive (15:13).

 Ojas means vitality, vigor, luster, splendor, and energy, including spiritual energy.
 It is the power which accomplishes all things in the cosmos.
 It is even the power within the light of the moon, the power that governs the growth of plants.
-It is not just Divine Power, it is Divinity Itself, for God is also Power.
+It is not just Divine Power, it is Divinity itself, for God is also Power.

 God is Vaishvanara, Cosmic Fire, which includes all forms of manifested fire, including digestive fire in the bodies of sentient beings.
 Fire is the most precious external element that human beings possess.
 In our technological age we cannot image how essential fire is, and how necessary it used to be to preserve fire.
 The scratch of a match, the flick of a gas-powered lighter, or a turn of a knob produces this vital thing.
 Now the only time we even see fire is when we cook or make fire for our amusement.
 It has become as disregarded and taken for granted as God, whose manifestation it is.